-In addition to catching walleye, pike and perch we’ve watched loons, bald eagles, and moose.
-We have cruised past sloping granite shorelines, splashed through the shallows of deserted sand beaches, and breathed the cedar-charged air of interior campsites and hiking trails.
+In addition to catching walleye, pike, and perch we’ve watched loons, bald eagles, and moose.
+We have cruised past sloping granite shorelines, splashed through the shallows of deserted sandy beaches, and breathed the cedar-charged air of interior campsites and hiking trails.

 And developed a keen sense of why our fellow campers seem so happy here.